01 of 21

 - Accessibility: Is it easy to reach the garage from the street, your driveway, your front yard, and your home?

-- Color: Match the color with the exterior of the house for a consistence look.
+- Color: Match the color with the exterior of the house for a consistent look.
 Of course, wood and even some kinds of metals can be painted.
 There's no rule that you have to leave it white even if it came that way.
+Research colors that complement one another.

 - Scale: The garage should not overwhelm or upstage the house, either in size or architectural features.
 As Kate Wagner of McMansion Hell points out, you don't want a garage with a house attached.

-- Indecisive: Upload a photo of the front exterior of your house on one of many websites that sell garage doors and see what looks good.
+- Indecisive?
+Upload a photo of your home's front exterior to one of many websites that sell garage doors and experiment.
 If you have absolutely no design sense, ask for assistance from a friend who does.

 While a well-designed space inside that accommodates vehicles and storage is a goal, how you arrange what's behind those doors is your business.
 Keep the doors closed and make sure they add curb appeal.Continue to 2 of 21 below.